George Washington was more than just the father of our country: He was also one of the earliest canal builders in American History.

-New York Governor Dewitt Clinton credited Jesse Hawley - whose writings from a debtor's prison in Canandaigua first alerted the Governor to the idea of a canal.
+Jesse Hawley's writings from a debtor's prison in Canandaigua gave Governor Dewitt Clinton the idea of the canal.

 In the winter of 1809, a surveyor peered through his transit instrument just east of Rochester, and with a grin gasped a single word: "Eureka"!

 Steam power had just arrived on the scene; but animal power would continue to propel the Erie's barges during its first century

 The Erie Canal was the best thing that could have happened to the Holland Land Company; but Joseph Ellicott still thought he could improve the deal for his employer.

 Five locks were needed to make the quick rise of sixty feet at Lockport.
 To avoid delays, a second flight was constructed right alongside, for traffic moving in the other direction.